mhkeller/layercake.graphics/src/content/guide/04-layout-components.md

 title: Layout components
 ---

+Layer Cake comes with layout components that provide HTML, Svg, ScaledSvg, Canvas and WebGL containers for your custom components.

+You must wrap your chart components in these layout components for them to appear properly scaled.
+For Html and Svg components, they create a `<div>` and `<g>`, respectively.

+The Canvas and WebGL layout components also create canvas contexts that are then available on the LayerCake context object.

+Each of these components also takes props.
+See the next section [Layout component props](/guide#layout-component-props) for more info.

-Here are examples using the four layout components: HTML, Svg, ScaledSvg, Canvas and WebGL containers.
+Here are the four layout components: HTML, Svg, ScaledSvg, Canvas and WebGL containers.

 ### Html